 Auditing: A Journal of Practice and Theory Best Paper Award

-The Auditing Section requests nominations for the third annual Auditing: A Journal of Practice & Theory (AJPT) Best Paper Award.
+The Auditing Section requests nominations for the Auditing: A Journal of Practice & Theory (AJPT) Best Paper Award.
 The Section established this award in 2012 to annually recognize a paper published in AJPT that has had a significant influence on, or the potential to significantly influence, auditing research or practice.
 The assessment of what constitutes an outstanding contribution to auditing research is based upon the following criteria: (1) a demonstrable or anticipated impact on audit research or practice, (2) the importance of the problem(s) addressed, (3) the creativity of the research, and (4) the appropriateness of the theoretical development, research method, and analysis.
 Nominations for the award will be accepted from members of the Auditing Section and self-nominations are allowed.

 Nominations should include a brief statement (2-3 paragraphs) indicating the perceived or potential contribution of the paper.

 Please submit nominations to Professor Kathryn Kadous via email (firstname.lastname@example.org).
 All nominations must include a full citation to the nominated work and a detailed letter highlighting the reasons for the nomination.